newtheatre/history-project/_shows/18_19/forgetfulness_therapy.md

     publisher: Kev Castle Reviews
     title: "\"Forgetfulness Therapy\" by Emma Collingwood"
     date: 2019-05-14
-    quote: "Little things make all the difference so thanks for looking after the little things which added to the realism of this piece of theatre.
+    quote: "Little things make all the difference so thanks for looking after the little things which added to the realism of this piece of theatre."

 ---